EmilUnP/SCT-Hub/README.md

 The admin panel manages the following tables:

+- **profiles** - User profiles and authentication data
 - **news** - News articles and updates
 - **trainings** - Training courses and workshops

-- **services** - Service offerings and features
+**Note:** Services are hardcoded in `lib/data.ts` and are not stored in the database.

 All tables have Row Level Security (RLS) enabled:
-- Public read access for all content
+- Public read access for news and trainings
+- Users can view/update their own profile
-- Admin-only write access (users with `teacher` role)
+- Admin-only write access (users with `teacher` role) for all content

 ## Project Structure